 Why is Wagyu beef so Special?

-What makes Wagyu Beef so special is the amount of dedication and regulations that are followed to raise and slaughter the cattle.
-The Wagyu beef is one of the most marbled, most tender and most flavorful steaks cuts, making it very expensive and exclusive.
+What makes Wagyu so special is the amount of dedication and regulations that are followed to raise and slaughter the cattle.
+The Wagyu is one of the most marbled, most tender and most flavorful steaks cuts, making it very expensive and exclusive.

 What is the Best Cut of Wagyu Beef?